-This guide will help you quickly get the web portion of stackd.io running behind either Apache or Nginx.
+This guide will help you quickly get the web portion of stackd.io running behind Nginx.
+Seeing as stackd.io is just a wsgi app, you can also run it behind apache using mod_wsgi if you'd like, but that is beyond the scope of this guide.
 You should've already worked through this manual install guide before running through the steps below.
 As with this guide, our focus is not entirely on building out a production-ready system, but merely helping you quickly get a system stood up to become familiar with stackd.io.
 Once you understand how it works, then we can start hardening the system for production use.